Find Illinois Dumpster Rental

 3.)
 Prep for drop-off – Make sure the drop off location has easy access and no obstructions, such as cars, kid’s toys, or even fences (if applicable).

 4.)
 Follow the loading guidelines – Avoid the headaches later on and: Don’t over-fill the dumpster, avoid disposing of prohibited items (e.g., hazardous wastes), don’t mix trash in with clean loads (e.g., concrete only), and follow other guidelines given to you by the dumpster rental company.

 It’s illegal to throw away e-waste in Illinois

 Most electronic items, including (but not limited to) computers, TVs, printers and MP3 players, must be recycled or reused and cannot be mixed in with the general waste stream.

-In most cases you can also return electronics for proper recycling at the point of sale.
-Check this list of registered manufacturers to see which electronics makers accept e-waste for proper recycling.
+TIP: In most cases you can also return electronics for proper recycling at the point of sale.